ethereum-optimism/optimism-starter/README.md

 ## ATST

-To interact with the attestation station this library uses the minimal [@eth-optimism/atst](todo.todo.todo) package currently in beta as well as it's accompioning cli.
+To interact with the attestation station this library uses the minimal [@eth-optimism/atst](https://www.npmjs.com/package/@eth-optimism/atst) package currently in beta as well as it's accompioning cli.
 Feel free to open up issues for ideas of improvements for atst.
 We are also happy to give you ideas of how you could build an even better version of ATST or make it better for your hack!

 ## ATST indexers

-Check out [nxyz attestation station](https://docs.n.xyz/reference/attestation-station) for a well documented indexer option while hacking on the [attestation station](https://community.optimism.io/docs/governance/attestation-station/)
+TODO document what you can use for backends for atst

 ## Alternatives